don’t feel like reading all this? here are my top recommendations

 The advantage of permethrin, a strong synthetic chemical, is its effectiveness.

 Most mosquitoes won’t survive contact with it so you’ll have fewer chances of being bitten.
-Permethrin treatment isn’t permanent – you’ll have to re-treat the net (and your clothes, if you spray them) with Permethrin every so often.
+Permethrin treatment isn’t permanent – you’ll have to re-treat the net (and your clothes, if you spray them) with permethrin spray every so often.

 While it’s not known to be toxic to humans (keep it away from your pets – it can kill them with the fumes if it hasn’t dried yet, which is why you have to spray outdoors), many people abhor chemicals and simply refuse to use them if at all avoidable.